 - Power source: Some devices use rechargeable batteries, while others use disposable ones.
-A person should consider how long a full charge can last if they use it continuously, and how cost-effective units will be if they need to regularly replace batteries.
+A person should consider how long a full charge can last if they use it continuously and how cost-effective units will be if they need to replace batteries regularly.

 - EMS: Some TENS units have EMS functions as well.
 EMS may help strengthen and stimulate muscles and may be ideal for rehabilitation and improving sports performance.
 A 2020 study found EMS effective in improving the quality of life and physical outcomes in people with advanced stages of cancer.

 Below, we answer some of the top frequently asked questions about TENS units.

 What is the difference between TENS and EMS?

 While TENS and EMS apply electrical currents in the body, TENS aims to relieve pain.
 EMS contracts the muscles and is suitable for rehabilitation and strength performance.

 Does TENS hurt?